liip/LiipFunctionalTestBundle/README.md

     # app/config/config_test.yml
     liip_functional_test: ~
     ```
-    Ensure that the framework is using the filesystem for session storage:
+    Ensure that the framework sets the session name and is using the filesystem for session storage:

     ```yaml
     # app/config/config_test.yml